 The nearest city with specialist precious-metal buyers is Manchester, about 27 miles south and a 45 minute to one hour drive depending on traffic.
 Sending a volunteer on that round trip costs much of a working day.

 The prepaid postal route removes that long journey entirely.
 You request a label, pack the items carefully, and either book a collection or hand the parcel in at a Post Office, all without leaving the shop unstaffed.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 Donations worth a closer look in Blackburn

 A short check before pricing keeps real money with your charity.
-The items most commonly underpriced in a Blackburn shop are simple to learn to recognise.
+The items most easily underpriced in a charity shop are simple to learn to recognise.

 • Gold in any carat, including damaged chains and unmatched earrings